tomcam/goexamples/docs/README.md

 # Example programs in Go

+* [tomlgen.go](tomlgen.go) creates a general purpose TOML file that lets you define sections/kv pairs at will
 * [suggestcfgdir.go](suggestcfgdir.go) sniffs the current operating system and makes an educated guess about where that system expects user configuration data to be stored
 * [flagbool.go](flagbool.go) Illustrates output of the simples possible command-line boolean flag
 * [tmplfunction.go](tmplfunction.go) shows how to add a custom function to a Go HTML template.
 Followup to [cfgfile.go](cfgfile.go).